How it Works

-The ISG (interfacial surface generator)consists of individual mixing elements that are stacked in a tubular housing.
-The ends of the elements are shaped so that the adjacent elements form a tetrahedral chamber.
+The ISG consists of individual mixing elements that are stacked in a tubular housing.
+The ends of the elements are shaped so that adjacent elements form a tetrahedral chamber.
 Four holes bored through each element provide the flow paths.
 The holes are at oblique angles so that material near the periphery (i.e. near the pipe wall) on the inlet side of the element emerges near the center on the outlet side.
-The material exiting one element then enters near the center into the second element and exits near the wall.
+The materials from each of the four holes recombine in the tetrahedral chamber only to be split again in the preceding element.
+Product in the center will exit near the wall.
 This radial mixing eliminates the wall smearing effect that can be otherwise encountered when mixing viscous materials.

 Ross LPD/LLPD (low pressure drop) and ISG (interfacial surface generator) Motionless Mixers are well known for their wide ranging uses in turbulent and laminar flow mixing applications.
 Each design can be supplied as complete plug-in modules or as individual elements for installation into your preferred housing design.

 Interfacial Surface Generator (ISG) Static Mixers are particularly ideal for use in injection molding and extrusion applications.
 Benefits include uniform temperature and viscosity, accurate composition and highly repeatable quality of the finished product.